yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/prepare/server-nodes-software/software-on-prem-manual.md

 1. If you are re-provisioning the node (for example, you are [patching the Linux operating system](../../../manage-deployments/upgrade-nodes/), where node agent has previously been installed on the node), you need to [unregister the node agent](#unregister-node-agent) before installing node agent.

-1. Download the installer from YugabyteDB Anywhere using the [API token](../../../anywhere-automation/#authentication) of the Super Admin, as follows:
+1. Download the installer using the YugabyteDB Anywhere [API token](../../../anywhere-automation/#authentication) of the Super Admin.
+Run the following command from your YugabyteDB nodes:

     ```sh
     curl https://<yugabytedb_anywhere_address>/api/v1/node_agents/download --fail --header 'X-AUTH-YW-API-TOKEN: <api_token>' > installer.sh && chmod +x installer.sh